 Walk-in tubs work out really well for those who enjoy taking a bath for both personal hygiene and therapy and do not want to give this up when it becomes increasing more difficult to lower themselves down and get back up from a standard bathing position due to age, an injury or illness.
 They have helped thousands of people retain their bathing independence and also return this pleasure back to so many more.

-Our company stocks a large supply of different size tubs with various jetting options and if possible we encourage those considering this purchase make an appointment to visit our warehouse storage to view and sit in the tubs.
+Our company stocks a large supply of different size tubs with various jetting options and if possible we encourage those considering this purchase make an appointment to visit our warehouse storage facility on Annacis Island Delta

 Draining takes the same amount of time as a standard bathroom tub.
 So this is real easy to figure out.
 Fill a standard size tub up to the overflow and time how long it takes to drain.
-A walk-in tub’s drain simply connects to the existing one.
+A walk-in tub’s drain simply connects to the existing 1 1/2″ tub drain so draining is limited to what this drain can handle.
 A full tub with a properly functioning drain should drain in about 3 minutes or less.
 We do not recommend quick drain pumps ...read more.

 Do walk-in tubs make a good stand up shower?
-Not really, due to the molded in seat walk in tubs have limited standing room unlike a standard tub.
+Not really, due to the built in seat walk in tubs have limited standing room unlike a standard tub.

 Or Accessible Shower?